 The tears on ex-Yugoslavian’s faces–how many?

-I remember Balašević’s words blasting from the YouTube videos we looped at home, growing up; my brother playing his songs by heart on piano; someone else intercepting with a lyric; meeting him at his concert in Toronto, after we drove for six hours from Montreal to see him; his concert starting very late into the night; my eyes closing from tired; Josip Kovač’s gutsy saxophone raiding the room; that word, exploding next to that other one, in my sweet and familiar mother-tongue—out of Balašević’s talented lips; his infectious smile, generous dog’s eyes backstage after the gig.
+I remember Balašević’s words blasting from the YouTube videos we looped at home, growing up; my brother playing his songs by heart on piano; someone else intercepting with a lyric; meeting him at his concert in Toronto, after we drove for six hours from Montreal to see him; his concert starting very late into the night; my eyes closing from tired; Josip Kovač’s gutsy saxophone raiding the room; that word, exploding next to that other one, in my familiar mother-tongue—out of Balašević’s talented lips; his infectious smile, generous dog’s eyes; backstage after the gig.

 I listen to his ballads on YouTube tonight, with tears surfing my eyes.